You are here

 The caching of passwords to University services should be avoided if at all possible.
 This means not selecting the “save password” check box on a website or app screen requesting your University Computing Account credentials.
 This practice is also good advice to protect access to personal credentials for such critical services such as online banking or health care apps.

 Obviously, there are some instances where saving your credentials on your mobile device make sense.
 The nature of attaching to WIRELESS-PITTNET zones as you move in and out of coverage areas on campus requires that you save your username and password on your mobile device.
 Otherwise, you would be prompted for your password every time you briefly pass out of and then back into WIRELESS-PITTNET coverage.
-Many people also save their University Computing Account credentials in their email or Skype apps in order to maintain real-time access to new messages.
+Many people also save their University Computing Account credentials in their email in order to maintain real-time access to new messages.
 These are reasonable situations where caching your password is acceptable.
 But you should avoid saving your passwords for other web-based tasks that require you to log in, such as authenticating to My Pitt, Box, Concur, or Office 365

 If you do decide to cache a password to a University service on a mobile device, make sure that you protect the device with a passcode.